CenturyLinkCloud/PublicKB/AppFog/using-ctl-mysql-with-appfog-apps.md

 These credentials can be populated into a MySQL client library for the specific runtime for your application.
 Below we will show an example using Node.js and the MySQL client module.

+<h3 id="rdbs">Create a Relational DB Service from the Relational DB Page</h3>

+To create a Reltaional DB Service (RDBS) from outside of AppFog either naviagate direclty to [rdbs.ctl.io](https://rdbs.ctl.io/), or from the [Control Portal](https://control.ctl.io) use the dropdown arrow in the upper right corner and select Relational DB from the menu.
+Our [Getting Started with Relational DB Service](https://www.ctl.io/knowledge-base/database/getting-started-with-mysql-rdbs/) article describes how to create an RDBS instance.

-### Example: Using Credentials from Environment in Node.js MySQL Client
+### Example: Using RDBS service in Node.js MySQL Client

-This section will assume that you have an existing Node.js which needs a MySQL database named `myapp`.
+This section will assume that you have an existing Node.js application which needs a MySQL database named `myapp`.
 The first step is to add the MySQL client module to `myapp` Node.js application using NPM (Node Package Manager) for including the dependency.

 ```
 $ npm install mysql --save